This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Good Quality: High-quality linen is often more expensive due to its labor-intensive production process, especially if it's made in regions known for good flax farming, such as Belgium, France, or Netherlands.

-Poor quality: Cheaper linen may come from regions where inferior flax is grown or processed with harsher chemicals, which can affect its overall quality.
+Lower quality linen: Cheaper linen may come from regions where inferior flax is grown or processed with harsher chemicals, which can affect its overall quality.

 9. Pilling and wrinkling